 Wintersweet, roubai in Japanese, is a tree that blooms in winter.
 You can usually start seeing and smelling the beautiful yellow bloom from early January.
 But prime viewing in Saitama is late January to early February.
 There are wintersweet in various areas of Saitama.
 However, the Wintersweet gardens in Nagatoro are probably the most famous.
 The wintersweet are in the Hodosan Wintersweet Garden, which is accessible by hike or by ropeway.

 The Nagatoro Wintersweet festival will be on until the end of the third week in February.
 Usually, for the last two days of the wintersweet festival you can also enjoy the first two days of the Mt Hodo plum blossom festival:

 6.Ride through the Plum Blossoms

 Locations: Omiya, Ogose, Nagatoro

-The Nagatoro Plum blossom festival will overlap with wintersweet festival on February 23rd and 24th.
-The plum blossom festival will then continue on until mid March.
-Other places renowned for plum blossoms that have plum blossom festivals too are Omiya Dai Ni Park and Ogose.
-During the latter children can enjoy a ride through the blossoms on a mini steam locomotive.
-There is also a plum blossom grove in Shinrin Park, but they don’t typically bloom until early March.
+As I said above, the Nagatoro Mt Hodo Plum blossom festival overlaps with the wintersweet festival for one weekend.
+That’s the last weekend of the wintersweet festival and the first week of the plum blossom festival.
+But the plum blossom festival will then continue on until mid March.
+Other places renowned for plum blossoms (with festivals) in February in Saitama include, for example, Omiya Dai Ni Park and Ogose.
+During the latter (Ogose) children can enjoy a ride through the blossoms on a mini steam locomotive.
+There is also a plum blossom grove in Shinrin Park.
+But they don’t typically bloom until early March.

 7.Try your hand (feet!) at Ice Skating